 DESIDOC is a member of CrossCheck, an initiative to help editors verify the originality of submitted manuscripts.
 As part of this process, DSJ spot checks submitted manuscripts to be scanned and compared with the CrossCheck database.

-A research paper having less than 15 % similarity as reported by an anti-plagiarism software is considered for further peer-review by Reviewers.
-Deviation in the similarity percentage is finally taken care by Editorial Team of DSJ.
+Manuscript having less than 10 % similarity as reported by an anti-plagiarism software is considered for further peer-review by Reviewers.
+Deviation in the similarity percentage is finally taken care of by the Editorial Team of DSJ.

 Due credit for others' work